 Frequently Asked Questions

-Here are the answers to some of the most frequently asked questions about Bleu Lake
+Here are the answers to some of the most frequently asked questions about Blue Lake.

-How long does it take to hike Blue Lake Trail in Washington?
+How long does it take to hike the Blue Lake Trail in Washington?

-Depending on your hiking experience and the amount of time you spend at the lake, I would allocate at least 2 and a half hours to hike the Blue Lake Trail.
+Depending on your hiking experience and the time you spend at the lake, I would allocate at least 2.5 hours to hike the Blue Lake Trail.
+We hiked this trail after completing Maple Pass Loop.

-Can you swim in Blue Lake North Cascades?
+Can you swim in Blue Lake in the North Cascades?

 Absolutely!
 Swimming in Blue Lake is a phenomenal experience.
 Be prepared for chilly water and lots of fish!
 You can actually see the lake trout swimming around you because the water is so clear.